email format sample

 1. Email Subject Line

 An email subject line informs the recipient about the specific contents of an email.
-It is the single, most important thing in email writing format because someone opens a mail or not, depending on it.
+It is the single, most important thing in email writing because someone opens a mail or not, depending on it.
 Moreover, a good, crisp, clear, and to-the-point subject line is a priority email component.
 Hence, it will compel and coerce the recipient to read it.
 A subject line depends on the content and purpose of the sender.

 email format